-The Chairman of the Board, M. Jean-Claude MARIN, Public prosecutor at the Court of Cassation, was appointed by decree on 19 mach 2018.
+The Chairman of the Board, M. Jean-Claude MARIN, honorary prosecutor at the Court of Cassation, was appointed by decree on 19 march 2018.

 Members of the Board of Directors serving in an advisory capacity:

-- the Executive Director of JCI, Ms Nicole COCHET;
+- Executive Director of JCI, Ms Nicole COCHET

-- from the Council of State, Ms Maryvonne de SAINT-PULGENT, chairperson for the reports and studies division;
+- from the Council of State, Mr Yves GOUNIN, delegate for international relations in the report and studies division

-- Mr Vincent LARROUZÉ, Head of Mission for Democratic Governance at the Ministry for Europe and Foreign Affairs.
+Guillaume MOUNIER, Head of Rights, Justice and Citizenship division at the Ministry for Europe and Foreign Affairs.

 JCI Operations Team